12 Scenes, 12 Structures

-These examples show what each scene structure looks like as actual memoir prose.
-The tags show you exactly where each structural element begins.
+See what each scene structure looks like as actual memoir prose.
+The [tags] show you exactly where each structural element begins β€” plus an advanced technique for weaving structures together.

 1. Basic Structure